 From a science study area for high school students...to a 'nursery' class for toddlers, polytunnels provide a year-round 'classroom' without walls.
 A space where inquisitive minds can enjoy a real hands-on experience of nature at work.
 Not a text book, not a lesson delivered from pictures and charts, but a real interactive adventure exploring and discovering how and why things grow.

-And of course, there’s an added bonus too.
+And of course, gardening in Schools has an added bonus too.
 Your very own harvest of wonderfully fresh fruit and vegetables to enjoy at school...or take home to impress the family.

 The First Tunnels Classroom.
 The perfect way to nurture a growing mind.